marijnh/Eloquent-JavaScript/15_event.md

 The global `innerHeight` binding gives us the height of the window, which we have to subtract from the total scrollable height—you can't keep scrolling when you hit the bottom of the document.
-There's also an `innerWidth`, for the window width.
+There's also an `innerWidth` for the window width.
 By dividing `pageYOffset`, the current scroll position, by the maximum scroll position and multiplying by 100, we get the percentage for the progress bar.